بسم الله الرحمن الرحيم

 - At the end every two cycles, and at the end of the last cycle, be seated and recite the shahada: ash-hadu alla ilaha illallah [I testify that there is no god except God].10

-- End the prayer, while seated, with as-salaamu ‘alaikum, turning to the right and left.12
+- This ends the prayer.
+Traditionally, it is followed by saying as-salaamu ‘alaikum, turning to the right and left.12

 Number of cycles